ktrushin/ssi/README.md

 # ssi
-Some System Information - a toy project for demonstrating C++ development environment and toolchain usage.

-The main purpose of this project is to serve as a template for other C++ projects.
-In order to isolate development environment from the host machine configuration, a Docker container based on Ubuntu 22.04 is used.
+The main purpose of this project is serving as a prototype for other C and C++ projects.
-Development toolchain is installed into the container and project's source directory is mapped there.
-As a result, one can edit sources on the host machine using his favorite editor or IDE and compile them within the container.

 The project implements a simple binary (`ssi`) which is linked against a library (`libssi`).
 Neither the library nor the binary solve any practical